upadhyayprakash/LabelMeAnnotationTool/README.md

          	"docker exec -it <container_id> bash"

       	You can come-out of container using CTRL+P+Q key combination or CMD+P+Q in case of MAC.

+4.	###IMPORTANT: Run the "sudo make" command from both host machine and container before proceeding further.
+This will grant write permission to your code, which is required for application run.

 3. Now in the host machine, put images in the "Images/example_folder" folder.
 		Path to Store Images:
 			"/Images/example_folder" in aws host machine.